 Can AI create art?
-Creativity redefined
+Redefining creativity

 Art through algorithms: What does that actually mean?